 Creating a Budget

-One way to avoid lifestyle creep may be to give all income a job.
+One way to avoid lifestyle creep may be to give all income a job to do.
 Yep, that extra $200 a month shouldn’t just be chilling in a checking account with no purpose, like a freeloading cousin camping out on the couch.

 Letting that extra money hang out in the checking account too long with nothing to do might lead to unplanned spending on a weekend trip or that budget-busting espresso maker that would be a tempting purchase.
 Putting that money to work might allow protection against impulse spending.